01. Overview

 Testicular mesothelioma occurs in the lining of the testes, the tunica vaginalis.
 It is one of the two rarest forms of the disease.
 Prognosis for testicular mesothelioma is about six years.

-03. Prognosis by Stage
+04. Prognosis by Stage

 Mesothelioma Prognosis by Stage

-04. Other Prognosis Factors
+05. Other Prognosis Factors

-Cell Type
+Prognosis by Cell Type

-The types of cells that make up a mesothelioma tumor also influence prognosis.
-Of the three primary mesothelioma cell types, epithelioid mesothelioma has the best prognosis.
-Epithelioid cells spread slower and are more responsive to treatment than other cell types.
+- Epithelioid mesothelioma typically has the best prognosis.
+Epithelioid cells are more responsive to treatment than other cell types.

-Sarcomatoid mesothelioma has the least favorable prognosis of the cell types.
+- Sarcomatoid mesothelioma has the least favorable prognosis of the cell types.
 Sarcomatoid cells behave aggressively and are not as responsive to treatments.

-Biphasic mesothelioma varies based on which cell type is dominant.
+- Biphasic mesothelioma prognosis varies based on which cell type is dominant.
 In some cases, patients may be diagnosed with other rare cell types, which have prognoses that vary from a few months to 10 years or longer.

 Nutrition